Peter Gadol

 Peter Gadol (born April 15, 1964), is an American novelist, and educator.
 He is chair and professor of MFA writing program at Otis College of Art and Design in Los Angeles.

 Early life and education

 Peter Daniel Gadol was born on April 15, 1964, in Summit, New Jersey, and grew up in Westfield, New Jersey.

 He received an A.B. magna cum laude in English and American literature from Harvard College in 1986.
 While at Harvard College, he studied writing with Seamus Heaney, and wrote a thesis on Wallace Stevens under the supervision of Helen Vendler.
-He also edited the literary magazine The Harvard Advocate, and served for two years a intern in fiction at The Atlantic.
+He also edited the literary magazine The Harvard Advocate, and served for two years as an intern in fiction at The Atlantic.

 Career

 Gadol is the author of seven books.
 His debut novel, Coyote, published by Crown in 1990, was hailed by The Los Angeles Times as "the work of an energetic mind, one seemingly unfettered by fashionable norms," and his second novel, The Mystery Roast (Crown, 1993), was described by The Washington Post as "a savory spoof of trends, but ultimately...a love story involving secrets and dreams, anxieties about fulfillment and intimacy and the Muses that inspire us nonetheless."

 Closer to the Sun, published by Picador USA in 1996, was inspired by Gadol's move to Los Angeles.
 It tells the story of a young couple who, after having lost their home in a canyon wildfire, enlist the help of a drifter to rebuild the house themselves, the drifter himself overcoming the loss of a lover to AIDS.

 In The Long Rain (Picador USA, 1997), Gadol returned to California, this time wine country, to write a literary thriller about a lawyer who defends a man wrongly accused of committing a crime the lawyer himself committed.
 The novel was translated into several languages and nominated for a prize from PEN West.

 Light at Dusk (Picador USA, 2000), is set in the Paris of a slightly near-future in which the far right has ascended and white power skinhead gangs freely roam the streets.
 The daylight abduction of a Lebanese boy causes a young American ex-diplomat to re-enter the morally questionable world he abandoned in order to find the child.
 LA Weekly applauded the novel for its "elegant, but mannered prose; tight, suspenseful plotting; moody Parisian setting; fearlessly high-modernist concerns," and claimed the novel "will not look out of place slouching on the shelf somewhere between Joseph Conrad and Graham Greene."